Neazekal/TraderNet-CRv2-using-Pytorch-2/CONTINUATION.md

 ## Project Overview

-A PyTorch implementation of TraderNet-CRv2 that combines Proximal Policy Optimization (PPO) with technical analysis for cryptocurrency futures trading.
+A PyTorch implementation of TraderNet-CRv2 that combines QR-DQN (distributional DQN) and Categorical SAC with technical analysis for cryptocurrency futures trading.
 The system uses deep reinforcement learning to learn profitable trading strategies while managing risk through stop-loss, take-profit, and position sizing.

 **Paper:** "Combining deep reinforcement learning with technical analysis and trend monitoring on cryptocurrency markets" (Neural Computing and Applications, 2023)